 People who watched shorter lengths of time may still be willing to view additional content in future remarketing campaigns.

-Facebook/Instagram page engagement audiences allow for another way to capture user intent outside of your site.
+Facebook/Instagram page engagement audiences, available within the Meta Ads interface, allow for another way to capture user intent outside your site.

 If a user chooses to like or comment on a Facebook post, they’re indicating some level of interest in what you have to offer.

 Currently, you can target people based on the following criteria:

 - People who like or follow your page.